How to Give Feedback Effectively (With Examples Included)

 ‘Hi, Jane.
 I just wanted to thank you for the extra effort you've been making lately.
 Our team really appreciates the extra time you've put into your projects.
 Your work has made all of our jobs easier, and the client is really happy with the results.
 Due to your success on this project, I suggest you apply for the management position at our firm.
 I think this promotion would be an excellent opportunity for you, and I could give you a good referral.’

 Here is an example of negative feedback you might give to help someone improve:

-'Hello, Steve.
-I'm hoping we can arrange a time to meet to discuss your recent performance.
-I've noticed that you've been coming to work late and leaving early.
-Is there anything you'd like to discuss to help me understand your recent performance?
-I want to help you create an employee performance plan to help you manage your time, as we love having you on the team.'
+'Hi, Steve.
+I'm hoping we can arrange a time to meet up and discuss your recent performance.
+I've noticed that you've been coming in to work late and leaving early.
+Is there anything you'd like to tell me that might help me understand what's happening?
+If there's isn't anything particular that you need to tell me about, I'd like us to sit down and create a plan to help you manage your time better, as we love having you on the team.'

 Why is knowing how to give feedback important?